ayoolaolafenwa/PixelLib/README.md

-You can implement both semantic and instance segmentation with few lines of code.
+## Implement both semantic and instance segmentation with few lines of code.

 There are two types of Deeplabv3+ models available for performing **semantic segmentation** with PixelLib: